-Wire is an open-source free and paid messaging app.
-Unlike Threema, Wire offers a paid and free messaging app, to get the full benefits of using Wire you’ll need to use their paid service.
+One of the best private messaging apps is Wire, the app feature a free and paid plan.
+Unlike Threema, the messaging app offers a paid and free messaging app, to get the full benefits you’ll need to use their paid service.
 The app comes with plenty of features with an end-to-end encryption model.

-Wire encryption cover’s all your messages transferred between any devices, encrypt videos call, secure file sharing, and lots more.
-The app also has self-destructing messages and allows you to set a lock of the app.
+The app encryption cover’s all your messages transferred between any devices, encrypts videos call, secures file sharing, and lots more.
+It also has self-destructing messages that delete messages over time and allows you to set a lock for the Wire app.

-Wire stores some of your metadata which includes your timestamps and participants lists.
-And they also keep server-side logs for up to 72 hours “for the sole purpose of facilitating troubleshooting, improving the service and preventing abuse” as they claimed.
+The private messaging app stores some of your metadata which includes your timestamps and participants lists.
+And they also keep server-side logs for up to 72 hours “for facilitating troubleshooting, improving the service and preventing abuse” as they claimed.

 OS: Windows, macOS, Linux, Android, iOS

 Price: Free, and $9.50